MilanFIN/tetris-neat/README.md

 The second model (big) uses an input vector size of 200.
 Each element corresponds to a coordinate on the board and has a value of 0 or 1 depending on if that coordinate has a block in it.

-The third model uses a input vector size of 205, which is made of the combination of the small and big input vectors.
+The third model (superbig) uses a input vector size of 205, which is made of the combination of the small and big input vectors.

 **Running it**